The East Anglian Golf Croquet league is divided into four areas, the

 - The start time of the match should be agreed by team captains.

 - Any number of courts may be used: but note that the format differs substantially depending on the number available.
-Standard Courts should be used wherever possible, and courts must be at least ¾-size with the correct proportions.
+Standard Courts should be used wherever possible, and all courts must be at least ¾-size with the correct proportions.
 All courts should be in adequate condition such that there is a possibility of accurate positioning, and of hitting a ball from one corner of the court to the opposite corner.
 Play should be spread where the quality of the courts differs.

 - Where the home club has two or more courts available, then each team shall consist of four players, not necessarily the same players each match.
 The match shall consist of two doubles games and 16 singles games.
 Each Team member will play one doubles game and four singles games.
 Match total 18 games.
 The players shall be listed in order, first by lowest handicap and then by highest index.
 Doubles pairings should be declared prior to start of play.
 The doubles pairs with the first listed player on each side shall play each other.
 A team scores two points for a match win and one point for a draw.